bor0/gidti/manuscript/chapter6.md

 I>
 I> The `let` keyword that we introduced earlier allows us to add a new given to the list of givens.

-Now we can slightly rewrite our code:
+We can slightly rewrite our code:

 ```
 total our_second_proof : MyNat